Norton Logo

 Norton Motorcycles Logo 1972

-From 1953 Norton was owned by Associated Motorcycles, which went bankrupt by 1966 and was turned into Norton-Villiers.
-And in 1972, the government promised to sponsor BSA Triumph, which was close to bankruptcy, if it merged with Norton and AMC.
-Thus the Norton Villiers Triumph was born.
+From 1953, Norton was owned by Associated Motorcycles, which went bankrupt in 1966 and was subsequently acquired by Norton-Villiers.
+In 1972, the government promised to sponsor BSA Triumph, which was on the verge of bankruptcy, if it merged with Norton and AMC.
+Thus, the Norton Villiers Triumph was born.

 In connection with this, a new logo was developed.
 The lettering inside the loop became thinner, and the letters were smaller, demonstrating a decreased share in the overall merger and lower revenues (since the formation of NVT did not improve the financial situation of the three firms).